infecsean/Obsidian-Cloud/School Notes/DP Computer Science/Topic 3. Networks/1. Network Fundamentals/Network Types/WLAN.md

 THE BOOK LITERALLY SAYS "using some sort of wireless connection method"

 ### What it?
-Yeah basically its a [[1.1 LAN|LAN]] without the wires.
+Yeah basically its a [[LAN|LAN]] without the wires.
 It is still limited to a certain area, it still connects multiple computer systems, but its just wireless

 It is commonly built on Wifi, switching out cables and using radio waves, and instead of wiring to a hub/switch, they use radio waves.